Business Acquisition Financing In Canada

 Businesses with significant assets are candidates for cash flow loans when the company can demonstrate the ability to service debt and cover other fixed charges in the business.

-In certain cases interest or principal charges on cash flow loans might be deferred for a period of time - the amortization term can become an important key to final success.
+In some instances interest or principal charges on cash flow loans might be deferred for some time - the amortization term can become an essential key to final success.

 ASSET-BACKED LOANS / THE LEVERAGED BUYOUT VIA LEVERAGED ACQUISITION FINANCE

-Valuable assets of the business will include key balance sheet items such as accounts receivable, inventories, and potential commercial real estate owned/occupied by the company.
-In certain cases, a value may be placed on intellectual property or patents of contracts of the business.
+Valuable business assets will include key balance sheet items such as accounts receivable, inventories, and potential commercial real estate owned/occupied by the company.
+In some instances, a value may be placed on intellectual property or patents of business contracts.

-Unlocking the assets of a business becomes job # 1 in a leveraged financing solution to buy a business.
-Those targeted assets secure financing when cash flow can't provide the entire solution - As well asset-backed financing solutions will often require the purchaser to put in less owner equity via their personal or business capital.
+Unlocking a business's assets becomes job # 1 in a leveraged financing solution to buy a business.
+Those targeted assets secure financing when cash flow can't provide the entire solution.
+Asset-backed financing solutions often require the purchaser to put in less owner equity via their personal or business capital.

 THE BRIDGE LOAN SOLUTION